Frédéric Bau

 Frédéric Bau (born 1965) is a pastry chef and chocolate expert.

 After receiving training from Pierre Hermé, Bau opened the culinary training institute École du Grand Chocolat in 1988 with the French chocolate maker Valrhona.
 Since then, Bau has disseminated his approach to chocolate as an author and television presenter.
 He has been associated with Valrhona through his career, and in 2012 the company released blond chocolate, a variety of chocolate Bau had created seven years earlier after accidentally leaving white chocolate in a bain-marie for four days.
-As of 2023, Bau was the creative director of Valronha.
+As of 2023, Bau was the creative director of Valrhona.